The Right Divorce Team Makes All the Difference

 The collaborative process is faster and, as a result, far less expensive than litigation.

 Choosing a collaborative divorce attorney you feel comfortable with is important.
 That person should possess a sound knowledge of North Carolina family law.
 He or she should also be an excellent listener and an effective communicator.
 In addition, he or she should be creative, because solutions are not limited to what a court might order.

 Sean Vitrano has practiced collaborative family law since 2010.
-He is a member of Triangle Collaborative Divorce Professionals, the International Academy of Collaborative Professionals, and the North Carolina Bar Association’s Dispute Resolution Section Council.
-He limits his practice to mediation and using the collaborative process to help spouses negotiate fair financial settlements and parenting plans that prioritize the needs of their children.
+He is a founding member of Triangle Collaborative Divorce Professionals, the International Academy of Collaborative Professionals, and the North Carolina Bar Association’s Dispute Resolution Section Council.
+He limits his practice to mediation and using the collaborative law process to help spouses negotiate fair financial settlements and parenting plans that prioritize the needs of their children.